kiryor/nnPUlearning/README.md

     python3 train.py -g 0

-There are also preset configurations.
+There are also preset configurations for reproducing results on [1].
 * ``--preset figure1``: The setting of Figure 1
 * ``--preset exp-mnist``: The setting of MNIST experiment in Experiment
 * ``--preset exp-cifar``: The setting of CIFAR10 experiment in Experiment